moschi/gtt-charts/README.md

 #### ProjectStart

-Specifies the date at which the project started.
+Specifies the date at which the project starts.
 This values is needed to calculate data for charts in which the week number is a dimension.

 **Default:** 22.02.2021